 Disease severity is achieved by an objective measurement of tics using the Yale Global Tic Severity Scale (YGTSS).

-The diagnosis of Tourette’s syndrome is said to be differential because it is sometimes necessary to eliminate other pathologies such as epilepsy, TOCs, certain dystonia, Huntington’s disease, traumatic or infectious brain injury.
+The diagnosis of Tourette’s syndrome is said to be differential because it is sometimes necessary to eliminate other pathologies.
+In clinically complex cases, neurophysiological methods may be particularly useful in differentiating tics from other abnormal movements that may be similar, such as dystonia (muscle twisting movements) or myoclonus (muscle twitching).